 CCTV cameras are high-tech, high-quality pieces of equipment with a wide range of security options and customizations that can fit into all sorts of settings.
-AT&I Systems can work to create a CCTV solutions for your businesses security and financial requirements, unlocking the value of the system.
+AT&I Systems can work to create a CCTV solution for your businesses security and financial requirements, unlocking the value of the system.

 But before you consider a CCTV system for your property, it helps to understand some of the basics about how this type of security measure functions.

 At first glance, CCTV systems seem similar to standard televisions.
 In fact, their basic functionality is quite simple.
 Any CCTV system involves a camera with a lens that feeds a visual signal to a monitor (i.e., a screen) and a recorder.
 That may sound uncomplicated, but CCTV systems can vary widely based on the sites where they’re installed, the specific technology used, the number of surveilled areas, and other factors.

 For example, CCTV cameras come in either wired or wireless variants depending on a client’s coverage needs.
 (Wireless cameras come in handy when stringing a cable throughout a site isn’t feasible.)
 Traditionally, CCTV systems have used physical storage media such as VCR tape recorders to capture footage, but that’s far from the only option.
 Digital recording provides additional operational flexibility for decision makers.
 (More on that in the next section.)
 Lenses can also come with prime (i.e., fixed) or zoomable options, black-and-white or color saturation, and fixed or pannable angles.

 However, there’s one way in which every CCTV system differs from ordinary television.
 While normal TV is publicly broadcast, CCTV signals are always privately piped in to the client.